bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/credentials.md

 This is a credential whose `credentialId` must be provided in `allowCredentials` when calling `navigator.credentials.get` because it is not client-side discoverable.
-This is always the case when the credential is stored server-side, because the RP must first identify the user in order to discover the `credentialIds` to supply in the `navigator.credentials.get` call.
+This is always the case when the credential is stored server-side, because the RP must first identify the user in order to discover the `credentialId` to supply in the `navigator.credentials.get` call.

 ### Client-Side Discoverable Credentials